 When you closely examine patterns-in class assignments, in discipline referrals, in access to privileges and opportunities-you may discover that the school has been sending unintentional messages that result in stratification of the school community, with deep divisions between the "haves" and the "have-nots."
-A good start for professional development is a Teaching Tolerance presentation, "Social Justice Equity Audits," at (tolerance.org/activity/social-justice-equity-audits).
+A good start for professional development is through an equity audit.
+Learning for Justice recommends the resources available through the Mid-Atlantic Equity Consortium (https://maec.org/res/to).